 Renting or buying a Kayak can be the solution.
-Whether you like loneliness and desire for friends or relatives that live on the ocean or inland navigation, want to do sports or to relax and unwind, there is Kayaking in Rhode Island option for you.
+Whether you like loneliness and desire for friends or relatives that live on the ocean or inland navigation, want to do sports or want to relax and unwind, there is a Kayaking in Rhode Island option for you.

 You can do many excursions in one day.
 Kayaking is perfect for beginners or experienced kayakers who want to explore the legendary coastline of Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine.
 Capabilities range from remote islands to Boston and New York.